This Sweet and Sour Chicken has been one of our reader favourites for years!

 • Maybe add a side of spare ribs?
 These are Asian style ribs topped with crispy onions, inspired by a restaurant we went to in China town in London.

-Homemade crispy sweet and sour chicken with a better-than-takeout sauce made from store cupboard ingredients!
+This is my homemade crispy sweet and sour chicken recipe with a sweet and tangy sauce made from scratch using store cupboard ingredients!
 Ready in 25 minutes.

 Prep Time: 10 minutes